 Putting adrenaline on the big screen

-More than 50 teams meet the challenge to make their own short film in just 48 hours
+More than 70 teams have signed up to make their own short film in just 48 hours

-This event formed part of a worldwide initiative to give teams an equal opportunity - or rather, challenge - by having a total production length, including pre- and post-, of approximately 48 hours.
-That means, from the moment the teams were assigned a prop, a character and a line of dialogue, all of which have to feature in the final film (in the genre selected on the night, different for every team), they had only two days to come up with a screenplay, find locations, shoot the action by cleverly integrating the obligatory elements, and edit the material together into a cohesive short film of between 4 and 7 minutes that would look professional enough to screen at a cinema.
+This event forms part of a worldwide initiative to give teams an equal opportunity - or rather, challenge - by having a total production length, including pre- and post-, of approximately 48 hours.
+That means, from the moment the team is assigned a prop, a character and a line of dialogue, all of which have to feature in the final film, they have only two days to come up with a screenplay, find locations, shoot the action by cleverly integrating the obligatory elements, and edit the material together into a cohesive short film of between 4 and 7 minutes that looks professional enough to screen at a cinema.

 Prague is one of more than 120 cities across the globe where people from all walks of life are encouraged to take part in this activity that gets the creative juices flowing by asking participants to use their imagination and storytelling abilities while they need to meet some very specific requirements.